towering-cranes/towering-cranes/DOCUMENTATION.md

 • Auth0 Authentication Service • Auth0 with Angular Module

 ## 6. Deployment

 Modern Grasshoppers used Heroku to deploy the app.

+Recommend using a JAWSDB addon if deploying to Heroku.
+App uses a JAWSDB environment variable and didn’t work well when using a different MySQL addon service.

+Have a single member on your team rebase and push to your Heroku master.

 ## 7. Socket.io

 Socket.io runs a server on top of a server.
 It keeps a live-ear open for activity for socket.io code on the client page in order to facilitate real-time interactions between remote clients.

 Socket can be run as a separate server that listens on a different port from the app or it can be implemented to listen to the same port as the app.
-We’ve
+We’ve set it up on the same port.

+It is important to set up the express server and have it listen to a port first before setting io to pay attention to the server (line 8-12 before line 19 of server.js).

+On connection the socket is set to an instance of ‘socket’ which gets pushed to an array of live connections for tracking purposes.
+This will let you know that the socket is working and how many connections are being made at any point in time.

+Then data is transferred back and forth between the client and the server via event-listeners that catch each other’s data based on an event name (like ‘send message’).
+The client then displays the message to the user, while the server would take the data and emit or broadcast it to live sockets.
+These can be targeted by name if a name variable is passed from the client, or just broadcast generally to all sockets or namespaces.

+In our implementation ‘room’ designates the game that a user has indicated they want to play and a unique chat is created just for the time that people remain in the ‘room’.
+‘Send message’ is the event that transfers the text from the input box between the client view of the room and the server and back.